-We remark that this is extremely natural from both physics and mathematical perspectives.
+We remark that this approach is quite natural from both physics and mathematics perspectives.
 Namely, the path integral was first formulated by Feynman in terms of the physical time, where an integrand has an oscillatory nature.
-This path integral, in semi-classical approximation, can be evaluated by the stationary phase method, based on a mathematical idea that rapid oscillations of an integrand sum up to a negligible contribution.\footnote{In principle, there could also be a contribution from `complex' critical points which needs the method of steepest descent whose path integral analogue has been discussed in \cite{Witten:2010cx}.
-Following the standard logic, for all of our examples in the paper, it can be argued that only `real' critical points contribute for our choice of `real' contour since $\del V=0$ at any possible critical points.
-It would be interesting to explore cases where such analytic continuations are necessary. }In mathematics, it was first observed by Duistermaat and Heckman \cite{duistermaat1982variation} that for a certain class of finite-dimensional oscillatory integrals the stationary phase method gives exact answer.
+This path integral, in semi-classical approximation, can be evaluated by the stationary phase method, based on the mathematical idea that rapid oscillations of an integrand sum up to a negligible contribution.\footnote{In principle, there could also be a contribution from `complex' critical points which needs the method of steepest descent whose path integral analogue has been discussed in \cite{Witten:2010cx}.
+Following the standard logic, for all examples considered in the paper it can be argued that only `real' critical points contribute for our choice of the `real' contour, since $\del V=0$ at all possible critical points.
+It would be interesting to explore cases where such analytic continuation is necessary. } In mathematics, it was first observed by Duistermaat and Heckman \cite{duistermaat1982variation} that for a certain class of finite-dimensional oscillatory integrals the stationary phase method gives an exact answer.
 This idea was subsequently generalized by Atiyah and Bott \cite{atiyah1984moment} and by Berline and Vergne \cite{berline1983zeros}, and led to a mathematical notion of a localization.

-This extension of the localization principle to non-supersymmetric observables is quite encouraging.
-We believe it can be successfully applied to even a larger class of non-supersymmetric observables and may be based on different principles than we describe here.
-The main lesson should be that one can still find more surprises in the path integral.
+Presented extension of the localization principle to non-supersymmetric observables is quite encouraging.
+We believe it can be successfully applied to even larger class of non-supersymmetric observables, and it may be based on different conditions than the ones used in this paper.
+The main lesson is that one can still find more surprises in the supersymmetric path integral.